yomli/ygg/README.md

 Your own read-only minimal GitHub!
 [Gitlist](https://gitlist.org/) is cool, but it requires `git`, and therefore a *lot* of memory.
 This one do many of the features of GitHub|list, in less than 40 KB of a single file.

+A demo is [here](https://dev.yom.li/projects/ygg), so you can see Ygg showing it's own source code (and that's meta).

 ## Features

 - File explorer